 The You Yangs Regional Park is just an hour’s drive from Melbourne city, making it a perfect day trip getaway.
 Follow the looped horse riding trails through the Western Plantation.

 Ride through the Sugar Gums of the plantation and cross Hovells Creek along the western boundary.
 Keep an eye out for native wildlife, including koalas in the canopy and kangaroos and wallabies bounding through the scrub.

 Ride through history in Alpine National Park

 Explore the incredible landscapes of Alpine National Park on multi-day rides through mountain peaks, towering forests and grassy plains.
-Follow the pathways used by the first peoples and later cattlemen as they made their way to summer pastures, along tracks such as ??
-(Park Area staff suggest) which still provide access to travellers today across the Bogong High Plains.
+Follow the pathways used by the first peoples and later cattlemen as they made their way to summer pastures along these tracks which still provide access to travellers today across the Bogong High Plains.